Safair: Reliability and on-time performance

 In October 2023, Safair was the most reliable low-cost carrier according to Cirium's On-Time Performance rankings.
 In October 2023, Safair flights arrived on time 90.81% of the time.

 FlySafair

 In 2013, Safair created a low-cost carrier operating under a separate brand called FlySafair.
 The initial plan to operate flights in October 2013 had to be cancelled, as a result of a High Court application by Comair.
 FlySafair is currently operational, with the first flight having taken place on 16 October 2014.
-FlySafair operates passenger flights between Cape Town, George, PortElizabeth, Johannesburg, Lanseria, Durban, Bloemfontein, KMIA, East London, Zanzibar, Mauritius, Harare, Livingstone, Victoria Falls and Maputo.
+FlySafair operates passenger flights between Cape Town, George, Port Elizabeth, Johannesburg, Lanseria, Durban, Bloemfontein, Hoedspruit, Kruger Mpumalanga International Airport, East London, Zanzibar, Mauritius, Harare, Livingstone, Victoria Falls and Maputo.